lantins/resque-retry/README.md

 require 'resque/scheduler/tasks'
 ```

-The delay between retry attempts is provided by [resque-scheduler][rqs].
+The delay between retry attempts is provided by [resque-scheduler][resque-scheduler].
 You'll want to run the scheduler process, otherwise delayed retry attempts
 will never perform:
 ```